 Parents Need to Know

 A true story that is both touching and thrilling and tons of talent on both sides of the camera are enough to make this a good movie, but not enough to make it a great one.
-Hughes' larger-than-life story could easily fill six movies, so even this energetic and muscular three-hour-epic feel like it's just skimming the surface.
-There is no way to try to cover even this one section of Hughes' life without making it feel like a "greatest hits" clip job instead of a story with a real narrative arc.
+Hughes' larger-than-life story could easily fill six movies, so even this energetic and muscular three-hour-epic feels like it's just skimming the surface.
+There's no way to try to cover even this one section of Hughes' life without making it feel like a "greatest hits" clip job instead of a story with a real narrative arc.
 And it never rises from incident to insight.

 The second problem is Leonardo DiCaprio, who is a brilliantly gifted actor, but here his squint, tics, and accent make Hughes seems more like a kid struggling with ADD than the tortured larger-than-life tycoon.
 But no one does pageantry better than Scorcese, and this is a brilliant film, even with its flaws.
 Cate Blanchett brings Katherine Hepburn to life.
 Kate Beckinsale is adequate as Ava Gardner.
 The crash scene is bone-chillingly harrowing, and the scenes of old-time Hollywood reflect the director's deep love of that era.
 Like the life it depicts, it's uneven and fascinating.